-Religious leaders may claim a type of spiritual authority, presuming the right to control and manipulate others, but God doesn’t delegate this kind of power; He requires all to be spiritually accountable only to Himself.
+Religious leaders may claim a type of spiritual authority, presuming the right to control and manipulate others, but God doesn’t delegate this kind of power to individuals or organizations; He requires all of us to be spiritually accountable only to Himself.
 (1Co 11:3)Brothers in godly community comprise the only valid spiritual authority on Earth today, and may at times convey the will of God (Ac 9:30), yet they have no right to enforce their will.
 (Mt 23:8) Their ability to influence, especially as older men, comes as we recognize their godly example and holy character (1Pe 5:1-3), which encourages the younger to heed their counsel.
 (He 13:17)

 God tells us to give thanks for and also to pray for all those in authority.
 (1Ti_2:1-2) Even if we don’t like what they’re doing, we must submit to them and remember they’re His servants (Ro 13:5-6), not speaking evil of them.
 (Ac 23:5) Being under authority is intrinsic to being aligned with God.

 I’m the only one who’ll die with my beliefs; no one else is responsible for my faith.
 I’m accountable to God for what I think, say and do (Mt 12:36); no one else can answer for me.
 Everyone shall bear their own burden.
 (Ga 6:4)